ElkanaRahadian/android-UI-and-UI-Case-Study/README.md

 # Android UI and UI Case Study

 ## Overview
-Create Android App Login Page using Linear Layout, Button, TextView and EditText
+Android App Login Page using Linear Layout, Button, TextView and EditText

 ## Features
 Use of View and Viewgroup